Mount & Blade II: Bannerlord: Development

 In September 2012, TaleWorlds Entertainment announced that the game was in development and released a teaser trailer for it.

 The game's graphics have been significantly improved from its predecessor, Mount & Blade: Warband, having better shading and higher detail models.
 The character animations are created utilizing motion capture technology and the facial animations were updated to improve upon the portrayal of emotions.

 In March 2016, about 40 minutes of gameplay were shown at the PC Gamer Weekender event.
 In October of that year, TaleWorlds made a Bannerlord Steam page.

 In June 2017, 13 minutes of gameplay were shown at E3 2017.
 That same year, TaleWorlds began releasing developer diaries on a weekly basis.
 These diaries give information about different aspects of the game.
 Previously, diaries had only been released a few times a year.

 At Gamescom 2018, TaleWorlds presented a playable demo of the game and released a new trailer.

 In a developer diary in 2019, TaleWorlds confirmed that they intend to have a closed beta for Bannerlord at some point in the future.
 However, no information about when the beta might take place was given.

 On August 20, 2019, TaleWorlds published a trailer announcing plans for the release of an early access version of the game in March 2020.
 The game released in early access on March 27, 2020.
 Prime Matter, publisher and division of Plaion, signed an agreement with TaleWorlds to publish Bannerlord especially for physical copies on consoles.
 Bannerlord was released for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on October 25, 2022.

+Downloadable content

+War Sails is a singleplayer-only DLC currently in development, announced on March 20, 2025 and was expected for release on June 17, 2025, however it was delayed to "Early Fall, 2025".
+A gameplay trailer was released in late October 2025 and the release date confirmed for November 26th, 2025.
+This DLC is slated to add naval combat, a new Viking-based faction called the Nords, sea travel, stealth mechanics (as a free update to coincide with the release) and expand the map.